namboy94/bundesliga-tippspiel/README.md

 ![Logo](resources/logo/logo-readme.png)

-Bundesliga Tippspiel is a website written in PHP.
-It enables users to bet on Bundesliga Matches and compete against each other.
+Bundesliga Tippspiel is a website using flask and various plugins that allows users to bet on Bundesliga matches and compete with one another.

 A live version of the page is available on [hk-tippspiel.com](https://hk-tippspiel.com).
 A development instance is available